 Rear-end collisions can cause severe auto body damage if the cars involved are not thoroughly checked by a professional.
 Most of the time, it comes off as some minor fender or bumper bender, but even such a little crash can result in a slew of problems that lay underneath the body panels.
 These issues start small and then grow into a full-on hazard, with some being more visible than others.

-The ones you can’t see are usually the worst kinds, so it’s critical to have any broken parts repaired right away following an accident.
+The car damage you can’t see are usually the worst kinds, so it’s critical to have any broken parts repaired right away following an accident.
 Read on to learn more about hidden damage incurred from rear-end collisions.

 - Suspension and Alignment